 A Manufacture Order is a way of organizing multiple Work Orders, Sales Orders, Bills of Materials, and Finished Goods.
 This is extremely useful when dealing with multi-step manufacturing processes and large orders.

-Fishbowl Inventory’s Manufacture Order Module allows you to create Manufacture Orders to:
+Fishbowl Manufacturing's Manufacture Order Module allows you to create Manufacture Orders to:

 With this module, you can organize manufacturing jobs into stages so one task won’t begin until an earlier one is complete.